What AI Search Visibility Means for Your Functional Medicine Practice

 Functional medicine patients are early adopters.
 They research extensively.
 They ask sophisticated questions.
 And increasingly, they ask those questions to AI assistants.

 If you haven't built these signals, the AI recommends your competitor.
-Not because they're better — because they're more retrievable.
+Not because they're better, but because they're more retrievable.

-Schema markup (Phase S) — proper Person, Organization, Service, and FAQ schema tells AI models exactly who you are, what you do, and where you practice.
+Schema markup.
+Proper Person, Organization, Service, and FAQ schema tells AI models exactly who you are, what you do, and where you practice.
+Most practice websites have none of it.

-Topical authority (Phase C) — comprehensive content about your specialties gives AI models confidence to cite you as an expert.
-A practice with 30 articles about mold toxicity is more likely to be recommended than one with a single page.
+Topical authority.
+Deep content about your specialties gives AI models confidence to cite you as an expert.
+A practice with 30 pieces of content about mold toxicity is more likely to be recommended than one with a single page.

-Entity consolidation (Phase A) — consistent presence across LinkedIn, Google Business Profile, medical directories, and your website creates a clear entity that AI models can identify and recommend.
+Entity consolidation.
+Consistent presence across LinkedIn, Google Business Profile, medical directories, and your website creates a clear entity that AI models can identify and recommend.
+Inconsistent names, addresses, and descriptions confuse the retrieval.

 What you should do right now

-1. Search for yourself in ChatGPT.
+- Search for yourself in ChatGPT.
 Type "who treats [your specialty] in [your city]" and see if you come up.
-If you don't, you have a visibility gap.
+If you don't, you have a visibility gap and now you know its exact shape.

-2. Check your schema markup.
+- Check your schema markup.
+Paste your homepage URL into a schema validator.
 If your website doesn't have structured data (Person, Organization, LocalBusiness, FAQ), AI models can't reliably identify your entity.

-*For deep technical guides on implementing GEO/LLMO for healthcare, visit healthbiz.io.*
+*For deep technical guides on implementing GEO and LLMO for healthcare, visit healthbiz.io.
+If you'd rather have the whole system built for you, that's what I do.*